HaikoKrais/CoronaWidget/README.md

 # CoronaWidget
-Simple Widget for Kivy to display todays cases and two charts showing daily and cumulative infections
+Simple Widget for Kivy to display weekly cases and two charts showing weekly and cumulative infections worldwide.

 The widget uses data provided from the ECDC.
 This data represents the daily infections by country worldwide and is available at https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide in different formats.